Callan Park Hospital for the Insane: Callan Park Hospital

 Harry Richard Bailey (1922–1985), psychiatrist, Harry enrolled in science at the University of Sydney in 1940.
 Lacking money, he did not finish the course and found work as a pharmacist's assistant.
 He studied medicine at the University of Sydney (MB, BS, 1951; DPM, 1954), winning the Norton Manning memorial prize for psychiatry and the Major Ian Vickery prize for paediatrics.

 After twelve months at Royal Prince Alfred Hospital, Bailey became a medical officer at Broughton Hall Psychiatric Clinic, Leichhardt, in 1952.
 That year he was appointed assistant-director of psychiatric clinical services in the Department of Public Health.
 He had already come under the influence of such prominent advocates of surgical and pharmacological treatments for mental illness as (Sir) William Trethowan and Cedric Swanton.
 From December 1954 he spent fifteen months on a World Health Organisation fellowship in the United States of America and Europe, closely observing the sedation techniques, psychosurgery and electroconvulsive therapy methods of Ewan Cameron in Canada, William Sargant in London and Lars Leksell in Sweden.
 On his recommendation, the Cerebral Surgery and Research Unit at Callan Park Mental Hospital was established in 1957.
 Bailey was named director.
 There he experimented with new ECT and psychosurgical methods, announcing significant developments in the successful treatment of mental illness.
 In 1952, Bailey was assistant director of clinical psychiatry for the public health service.
 Between 1962 and 1979, he served as chief psychiatrist at Chelmsford Private Hospital, Pennant Hills, northwest of Sydney.
 Under his care, 26 Chelmsford patients died.

+In the 1960s, the hospital carried out electric shock therapy on certain patients.

 Callan Park Hospital for the Insane merged with the adjacent Broughton Hall Psychiatric Clinic in 1976 to form Rozelle Hospital.

 De-institutional care

 The Kirkbride complex continued to be used for the housing and treatment of patients until 1994, when the last remaining services were transferred to other buildings in the Callan Park grounds, towards the Broughton Hall at the southern end of the site.
 Many patients were also transferred into buildings in the local community, in line with the policy of the State Government (see The Richmond Report of 1983 which accelerated the move towards de-institutionalising care), creating a number of social and moral problems.

-In 2007 it was reported that the Minister for Planning, Frank Sartor had announced in Parliament that the University of Sydney and the Government had commenced discussions about the future use of Callan Park.
+In 2007, it was reported that the Minister for Planning, Frank Sartor had announced in Parliament that the University of Sydney and the Government had commenced discussions about the future use of Callan Park.
 The university and the Government proposed to enter into a memorandum of understanding and then a lease.
 In June 2008, Rozelle Hospital services and patients were transferred to Concord Hospital.
 In the face of strong community opposition, by October 2008 the Government rejected the university's plans to accommodate up to 6,000 students on the Callan Park site and announced that 40 ha of the site would be handed to Leichhardt Council.